STAGES IN RIT’s CURRICULUM DEVELOPMENT AND REVIEW PROCESS

-Stage 1: Concept Paper Review
+Stage 1: Concept Paper Submission and Review

-While extensive documentation is not needed please follow the Concept Paper Template for New Degree Program Proposals.
-Among other things, the Concept Paper includes the following information:
+While extensive documentation is not needed, please use the Concept Paper Template for New Degree Program Proposals in preparing the paper.
+Among other things, the

 - Indication of specific curricular linkages with other academic programs and associated interdisciplinary connections;

-- Public Vetting:
+2. Public Vetting:

-When the concept paper is ready for review, it should be sent by the Dean to the Provost for a two week posting to the Provost’s Curriculum and Academic Program Management website with a call for comment by the RIT community.
+- When the concept paper is ready for review, it should be sent by the Dean to the Provost for a four-week posting to the Provost’s Curriculum and Academic Program Management website with a call for comment by the RIT community.
 The call for comment by the RIT community will be sent out by the Provost's Office.
-Comments should be made utilizing the website electronic feedback option.
+Comments and suggestions by RIT Community members should be made utilizing the website electronic feedback option.
 Among other things, the purpose of community input is to identify potential synergy and/or overlap between the proposed program and other programs in the same college and different colleges or units across campus.

-- Summary of Community Feedback:
+3. Summary of Community Feedback:

 - Prior to this, Provost will bring concept paper to the Council of Deans for discussion if either the Provost deems it necessary or if one or more of the deans requests such a discussion.

-- Joint Proposals:
+4. Joint Proposals:

-In the case of joint proposals, each academic unit and the related deans should provide evidence of support at concept paper stage.
+- In the case of joint proposals, each academic unit and the related deans should provide evidence of support at concept paper stage.
 Formal review of full proposal by curricular review bodies associated with each unit is also expected.

 Stage 2: Formal Department and College Review*

-Each college has a structure and process for reviewing and approving proposals for new or substantially modified academic programs.
+- Each college has a structure and process for reviewing and approving proposals for new or substantially modified academic programs.
 These college-level policies and procedures are in accordance with RIT Policy D.1.

-Stage 3: Institute Level Review
+Stage 3: University Level Review

-- Graduate Council or ICC
+- Graduate Council or Intercollegiate Curriculum Committee (ICC)

 - Academic Senate